Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 Optional array defining additional action buttons to include for each card.
 For more information see the description of the **actions** option for the `dataGrid` control.

+**saveFilterCookies**
+Optional flag if set to TRUE then the grid will save the values of the filters to cookies and load them when the page starts.
+This includes a refresh, so the page can safely be refreshed without losing the filters that have been set.

 **class**

 Defaults to "flexgrid" which uses a flexbox layout for the gallery.
 Change to "horizontal" for a